etsap-TIMES/xl2times/README.md

 We use the TIMES DemoS models and some public TIMES models as benchmarks.
 See our GitHub Actions CI `.github/workflows/ci.yml` and the utility script `utils/run_benchmarks.py` to see how to we benchmark the tool and check PRs automatically for regression.
-If you are a developer, you can use the below instructions to set up and run the benchmarks locally:
+If you are a developer, you can use the below instructions to set up and run the benchmarks locally on Linux/WSL:

 ```bash
 ./setup-benchmarks.sh